Donders-Institute/bidscoin/docs/bidsapps.rst

 .. figure:: ./_static/slicereport_skullstrip.png

    Snippet of a ``slicereport`` for doing quality control on ``skullstrip`` output images (see above).
-The background image shows the skull-extracted image in the `extra_data` folder, and the red outline image projected on top shows the contours computed from the original image in the `anat` folder.
+The background image shows the skull-stripped image in the `extra_data` folder, and the red outline image on top shows the contours of the original image in the `anat` folder.
 Users can click on an image to navigate to the individual (more detailed) slicereport of that subject.
-This example can be generated from scratch with just these two commands:
+This example can be generated from scratch with just two commands:

 .. code-block:: console